Skip to main content

 • Created an agent in watsonx Orchestrate.

-• Access credentials for phone service providers such as Genesys Cloud.
+• Access credentials for phone service providers.

 • Agent voice configuration set up for phone integration.